balbany/PS-Deployment-Agent/README.md

 in the workbook.
 This allows customer data to be ejected and sample/test data to be reimported, in order to run E2E tests of all functions and commit that sanitized version of the workbook back to the master repo, ready for use on the next project.
 As more use cases are required, the number of sheets in the workbook will grow, but this is very much a work in progress.
-Please submit any bugs through VSTS I'll get to them as soon as possible.
+Please submit any bugs through github issues and I'll get to them as soon as possible.

 ### Exportable Excel Features